Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 A universe of possibilities awaits.
 Until then, keep your eyes on the skies – an email confirmation is orbiting your inbox!

-According to the Buffer 2021 State of Remote Work, a jaw-dropping 97,6% of employees prefer working remotely, at least at some time, for the rest of their career.
-Since we all live in a remote work era, some extra pieces of advice might be useful talking about UX/UI designer online interviews.
+According to the Buffer 2023 State of Remote Work, a jaw-dropping 98% of employees prefer working remotely, at least for some of the time, for the rest of their careers.
+Since we all live in a remote work era, some extra pieces of advice might be helpful when conducting UX/UI designer online interviews.

 • Prepare additional tools

 Depending on the type of meeting you’re hosting, you might need a specific set of tools.
 For most interviews, Skype, Google Hangouts, or Zoom are enough.
-However, you might need some other tools to recreate the in-person experience, for example, a whiteboard application so a candidate can draw out their ideas
+However, you might need some other tools to recreate the in-person experience, such as a whiteboard application so a candidate can draw out their ideas.

 • Set a transparent interview process

-Before every interview, always ensure that you have set the process for you and your candidates.
+Before every interview, make sure that you have set the process for you and your candidates.
 Sometimes, when interviews go digital, this aspect is forgotten, which might end up with poor results.

 The goal is to have consistency between in-person and online interviews.
-Make sure you understand who is measuring what and what questions you are going to ask.
+Ensure you understand who is measuring what and what questions you’ll ask.

 • Evaluate candidates’ soft skills

 If they have excellent technical skills but can't efficiently work in a team, it’s a wrong choice for you.
 A designer needs to communicate with many other team members, especially in a remote environment.
-In order to check that, take some extra time for discussion of this.
+To check that, take some extra time for discussions.

 • Ensure whether they’re trend-oriented

-Besides understanding how candidates work in a team, it’s crucial to ensure whether they have a full idea of their industry.
-By that, we mean not only the basics but a connection with the upcoming trends and changes.
-To ensure that, take the time out of the interview for some test or atypical discussion.
+Besides understanding how candidates work in a team, it’s crucial to ensure they have a deep understanding of their industry.
+By that, we mean the basics and a connection with the upcoming trends and changes.
+Take the time out of the interview to test industry expertise or discuss relevant news.

-At Awesomic, we have our system of assessing the candidates to understand their competency quickly and accurately.
-Designers, product managers, and HR experts developed this approach which saves time and money.
-So working on the platform you can be sure in designer’s hard and soft skills.
+At Awesomic, we have a vetting system to assess the candidates and understand their competency quickly and accurately.
+We developed this system with designers, product managers, and HR experts to save you time and money.
+So, when working with the Awesomic app, you can be sure of the designer's technical and soft skills.

 Where to hire a UX/UI designer for the best results?